watercable76/data_structs_tutorial/01_queues.md

 ```

 ### Removing From a Queue
-Removing from a queue is similar, but has an O(n) performance.
-Removing the first item in a queue
-causes the rest of the queue to shift over to the left, filling in that first item that was removed.
+When someone creates a queue, there are two possible ways that I know to create the queue.
+One is making
+a queue with a dynamic array as the base.
+Another way is to create the queue with a linked list, and this
+will be discussed in the next reading.
+For now, a simple way to explain a linked list is basically nodes
+that reference each other, so instead of being in a literal list, they are a list by reference.

+With a dynamic array, the performance is O(n) since to dequeue values, the rest of the array must be moved
+to fill the gap of the first value.
+In a linked list, since the values are just referenced to each other,
+the value can be dequeued and the only thing to change is the reference of the other values.
+This would
+be an O(1) performance since only the references have to be change.

-If there are a million and one values and the first one is removed, then one million
+Imagine if there were 1 million and 1 values in a queue.
+In a dynamic array, the first value would be dequeued,
-values have to be moved over.
-That is a lot of data, and that is a lot of data to be moved.
+and the million other values would have to be moved over to fill in the gap.
+This is not only a lot of data, but
+is a lot of time and processing the computer would have to do.

+In a linked list, since all the values are just referenced to each other, there are three things that have to be done.
+First, the references to the first node from the second node have to be changed removed.
+Second, the second node must be made the head so it is the start of the linked list.
+Third, the original first node must be removed.
+Since the references were already removed, this value would not be
+displayed when the queue is displayed, but to get rid of unnecessary items in memory, we should delete this value.

 Removing from a queue is not very hard.
 As mentioned earlier, it can be very performance heavy
 since it has to remove a value and shift over all of the other values.
 Try to do the following: